bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedComponentElements/PropertySets/Pset_DiscreteAccessoryTypeWaterBarrier/Documentation.md

-Properties for discrete accessories of type water barrier
+Properties for discrete accessories of type water barrier.